 The definition gives examples as standard printed English, handwritten English, large print, Braille and email.

-The definition does not explicitly define what a format is, but seems to include two of the dictionary definitions; one is how the information is presented, eg Braille, large print, and the other is computer storage, e mail.
+The definition does not explicitly define what a format is, but seems to include two of the dictionary definitions; one is how the information is presented, eg Braille, large print, and the other is computer storage, such as e mail.
 So we can type in ‘large print’ (definition 1) in email (definition 2).